DevOps Engineer Career Path & Training

 That view is backed up by a 2019 DevOps Skills Report from the DevOps Institute.
 The survey showed high workforce demand for skilled development operations engineers to manage their code releases, greater than any other kind of software engineer.

-According to the U.S. Bureau of Labor Statistics, the job market for software developers (the closest position to devops engineer in the BLS projections) is expected to grow by 21 percent from 2018 through 2028, more than 4x as fast as the 5% growth rate for all occupations.
+According to the U.S. Bureau of Labor Statistics, the job market for software developers (the closest position to devops engineer in the BLS projections) is expected to grow by 19 percent from 2020 through 2030, more than double the 8% growth rate for all occupations.
 The DevOps segment should grow even faster.

 DevOps Engineering Jobs